Five-pin bowling: Gameplay

-The balls in five pin bowling are small enough to fit in the hand and therefore typically have no fingerholes, although the Canadian 5 Pin Bowlers Association (C5PBA) have approved balls with thumb holes made by one manufacturer (the E. Parrella Co., known as EPCO).
+The balls in five pin bowling are small enough to fit in the hand and therefore typically have no fingerholes, although the Canadian 5 Pin Bowlers Association (C5PBA) has approved balls with thumb holes.

 At the end of the lane there are five pins arranged in a V. They are midway in size between duckpins and ten pins, and they have a heavy rubber band around their middles to make them move farther when struck.

 Unlike any other form of bowling popular in North America, the pins in five-pin bowling are worth different scoring point values, depending on their location in the V-formation.
 The centre pin is worth five points if knocked down, those on either side, three each, and the outermost pins, two each, giving a total of 15 in each frame.

 In each frame, each player gets three attempts to knock all five pins over.
 Knocking all five pins down with the first ball is a strike, worth 15 points, plus the score achieved by the player's first two balls of the next frame are added to the score for the strike; the count in the frame where the first strike was bowled is left blank until the bowler makes their first delivery of the next frame.
 As those points are also counted in their own frame, in effect they count double.
 A player who takes two balls to knock all the pins down gets a spare, which means the first ball of the next frame counts double.
 When a bowler bowls two strikes in succession, within a game, the bowler has scored a "double".
 When a double has been bowled, the count for the first strike is 30 points plus the value of the pins bowled down with the first ball of the frame following the second strike.
 When a bowler bowls three strikes in succession, within a game, the bowler has scored a "triple" (also called a "turkey").
 In scoring three successive strikes, the bowler is credited with 45 points in the frame where the first strike was bowled.
 As in ten-pin, if either of these happen in the last frame, the player gets to take one or two shots at a re-racked set of pins immediately.